 Now if we try to double-click the Fill Handle option in D5, we’ll find that it’s not working at all.
 The problem lies within the gap between Column B and Column D. Due to the presence of blank cells in Column C, the Fill Handle with double-click won’t function properly in the distinct column.

 Now the data from Column D have been transferred to Column C. So, no gaps are lying now between these two columns.
-And now use the Fill Handle option with the double-click, you’ll find the series of numbers at once without encountering any complication.
+And now use the Fill Handle option with the double-click, and you’ll find the series of numbers at once without encountering any complications.

-4. Fill Handle Option Is Not Enabled in Excel
+4. The Fill Handle Option Is Not Enabled in Excel

 Usually, in any version of Microsoft Excel, the Fill Handle option remains activated by default.
 But sometimes there could occur some issues that may disable the Fill Handle option.
 In that case, we have to enable the Fill Handle option manually.

 What you have to do is go to the Advanced tab in the Excel Options menu first.
 Then Under the Editing Options bar, mark on the options showing the statements ‘Enable fill handle and cell drag-and-drop’ and ‘Enable AutoComplete for cell values’.

 After pressing OK, the Fill Handle should then work perfectly in your spreadsheets.

 5. Autofill Not Functioning Properly with Filtered Table

 Some users with older versions of Microsoft Excel have reported that the Autofill option is not working in the filtered table.
 After removing the Filter option, the Fill Handle has again started to function properly.
 To remove the Filter from your table, you have to simply press CTRL+SHIFT+L together.
 After using the Fill Handle, you can hold similar buttons on your keyboard again to reactive the Filter options for the headers in your Excel table.